izancobl/DeliveryntApps/README.md

-# DeliveryntApps
+# Deliveryn't Apps
-Here you can find both of the applications of Deliverynt: client and distributor apps.
+Here you can find both of the applications of Deliveryn't: client and distributor apps.

 Created by:
 - Gerard Castell